-If you are an experienced professional, you need to organize the things even before you sit for the discussion or in fact before your interview itself.
+If you are an experienced professional, you need to organize the things more carefully before you sit for the discussion or interview.

 2. Research to Know Your Worth

-Negotiation actually helps when you’ve reasons to back it.
-Going with bare expectations is not gonna help.
-Find out the ifs and buts you may face from the cost-cutting machines.
+Negotiations help when you’ve got reasons to back them.
+Going with bare expectations is not going to help.
+Find the ifs and buts you may face from the cost-cutting machines.

-Research the competition because you must look around what other companies are paying for the kind of role you’re getting in.
+Research the competition because you have to look around what other companies are paying for the kind of role you’re getting in.
 Set your lower limit even before preparing for an interview.
-Draw up your negotiation strategy accordingly.
+Draw up your negotiation strategy likewise.